Janet C. Long: Biography

 Long was born in West Stewartstown, New Hampshire.
 She graduated from Fryeburg Academy.
 She attended Nasson College, Eckerd College and St. Petersburg College, but obtained no degree.
 She is the director of advancement at Clearwater Central Catholic High School.

-Long gained political experience as a legislative aide and as a deputy commissioner for the Florida Department of Insurance.
+Prior to her elected career, she served as a legislative aide and as a deputy commissioner for the Florida Department of Insurance.

-She is married to Richard L. Long with three children, Anissa, Paul, and Richard, and two grandchildren.
-Her son Paul was nominated to receive the Distinguished Flying Cross for his heroism in Afghanistan May 18, 2008.